jonathanpoelen/cpp-compiler-options/README.md

 - `-p` Print an AST.
 - `-c` for C, default is C++.
-- `-C` Restrict to a list of platform, compiler or linker.
+- `-t` Restrict to a list of platform, compiler or linker.
 When the list is prefixed with '-', values are removed from current AST.
 - `-f` Restrict to a list of option/value.
 When the list is prefixed with `-`, options/values are removed.
 - `-d` Set new default value.
 An empty string for `value_name` is equivalent to `default`.